The rules are simple: Outsmart and kill all the others to become a god.

 Aluminum Christmas Trees: "Cell Phone Diaries" are not uncommon at all in Japan, but the practice is nigh-unheard of in the west, leading to the set-up to be a little funky for audiences unfamiliar with the subtler aspects of modern Japanese culture.

-Always In Class One: Averted.
-Yukiteru and Yuno are both in class 2-B initially, and they end up in 2-C and 2-D respectively and their new school.
+Always in Class One: Averted.
+Yukiteru and Yuno are both in class 2-B initially, and they end up in 2-C and 2-D respectively in their new school.
 While that can still be considered somewhat lazy, it looks like this was a deliberate aversion.